 Bypass diodes in solar panels

-One solution that manufacturers use to improve the performance of solar panels in this situation is to use bypass diodes.
+The solution that manufacturers use to address this type of partial shading issue is to add bypass diodes.
 A bypass diode is like a detour around a traffic jam: it allows electricity to flow around shaded cells.
 The use of bypass diodes in solar panels is required by the IEC 61215 testing standard.

 For a more detailed explanation about how bypass diodes work, check out this article at Electronics Hub.